farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - **relative to prevous instant**: the maximum variation of the tap of the PST relatively to its tap in the previous instant.
 Note that this type of range does not make make sense for PstRangeAction which are only available in the preventive instant, as there is no instant before the preventive one.

 The final validity range of the PstRangeAction is the intersection of its TapRanges, with the intersection of the min/max feasible taps of the PST.
 The PstRangeAction also requires additional data, notably to be able to interpret the TapRanges.
 Those additional data are: the initial tap of the PST, and a conversion map which gives for each feasible tap of the PST its corresponding angle.
-Utiity methods have been developped in FARAO to ease the management of these additional data during the creation of a PstRangeAction.
+Utility methods have been developped in FARAO to ease the management of these additional data during the creation of a PstRangeAction.

 {% tabs aTab %}
 {% tab aTab JAVA creation API %}